TalkControl/talk-control-revealjs-extensions/docs/specifics-slides.md

 ## Speaker Slide

-2 Configuration of speaker slides exists
+2 Configuration of speaker slides exist

 ### One speaker